mukerjee/etalon/README.md

 [Mordia](https://dl.acm.org/citation.cfm?id=2486007), etc.), or free-space optics ([FireFly](https://dl.acm.org/citation.cfm?id=2626328),
 [ProjecToR](https://dl.acm.org/citation.cfm?id=2934911)).
 Some of these proposals incorporate a packet switch, which we model as well.
 With Etalon, we wish to provide a platform where repeatable end-to-end experiments on RDCN can be emulated at scale.
-We have a paper focused on end-to-end challenges on RDCNs in submission.
-We recommend emailing us (```mukerjee at cs cmu edu```) for a draft to better understand the context.

 ## Overview